Recursive Dynamic State Estimation for Power Systems with an Incomplete Nonlinear DAE Model: Numerical Results

 \subsection{Case Study 2: Load Disturbance}

 To compare the proposed method with the existing methods in the literature, we simulate a step change of the load consumption at node $21$, mimicking a sudden disconnection of a large consumer.
-For comparison, we employ a decoupled approach from the literature, wherein in the first stage, a static estimator calculates the voltages in the grid.
+For comparison, we employ a decoupled approach from the literature, wherein, in the first stage, a static estimator calculates the voltages in the grid.
 As the network is not observable with the given PMU configuration, additional power pseudo-measurements are used for all the loads and for the interface node 16.
-These values can be obtained, for example, from historical data or from slow scan rate conventional measurements and correspond to the actual operating point before the disturbance.
+These values are kept unknown to the proposed IEKF.
+They can be obtained, for example, from historical data or from slow scan rate conventional measurements and correspond to the actual operating point before the disturbance.
 With more uncertainty regarding those values compared to the PMU measurements, the static state estimator is implemented with a robust least absolute value procedure (LAV).
-In the second stage, to estimate the differential states of the generators, the EKF with two additional states to address the noise in the input vector and the $H_{\infty}$ EKF (HEKF) \cite{Hinf_compare} are implemented.
-The terminal voltages are used as inputs and the terminal currents as measurements.
-The results in Fig.~\ref{fig:compare} highlight that all three methods accurately track the system states before the disturbance at $t=\SI{8}{s}$.
-However, after the disturbance, the two-stage approaches exhibit an error due to the unexpected load change.
+In the second stage, to estimate the differential states of the generators, the EKF with and the $H_{\infty}$ EKF (HEKF) \cite{Hinf_compare} are implemented.
+The terminal voltages are used as inputs, and the terminal currents as measurements.

+The results in Figure~\ref{fig:compare} highlight that all three methods accurately track the system states before the disturbance at $t=\SI{8}{s}$.
+However, after the disturbance, the robust comparison methods exhibit a steady state error due to unexpected load change.
+The proposed estimator achieves accurate state tracking before and after the disturbance.

+These results confirm that modeling loads and renewables with their forecasted infeed can lead to biased estimates during sudden disturbances, even if robust estimation methods are used.